 - Offering essential support services to the greater community through dental clinics, health care initiatives, tax preparation, and law clinics.

-- Serving as the first stop on the educational pipeline for those who give back to local towns and municipalities as police officers, firefighters, nurses, medical assistants, and other healthcare providers.
+- Serving as the first stop on the educational pipeline for police officers, firefighters, nurses, medical assistants, and other healthcare providers.

 Massachusetts Community Colleges are Leaders in Creating & Delivering Customized Workforce Training Programs:

-- Significantly responding to changes in the local economy with more than 288,000 total enrollments in noncredit vocationally-oriented customized workforce development courses since 2008, with more than 21,500 total enrollments in FY16 alone.
+- Significantly responding to changes in the local economy with more than 288,000 total enrollments in noncredit vocationally-oriented customized workforce development courses since 2008.

 - Creating and delivering low-cost training, retraining programs, certification, skills improvement and program development for more 3,600 organizations including local business and industry, nonprofits, unions, and state and federal agencies.